 Although animal cells can vary considerably depending on their purpose, there are some general characteristics that are common to all cells.
 Along with plants and fungi, the cells of animals are eukaryotic.
 Eukaryotic cells are relatively large cells with a nucleus and specialized structures called organelles.

-Enter your details to receive our FREE infographic on animal cells
+Enter your details to receive our fact sheet on animal cells

 General structure of an animal cell